NHSDigital/national-document-repository-infrastructure/README.md

 ## Troubleshooting

-### Error acquiring the state lock for a Sandbox
+### Resolving "Error: Error acquiring the state lock" for Sandboxes

-For sandboxes that fail on a manual or a CRON destroy and result in a state lock:
+If a manual or CRON destroy fails and results in a state lock, follow these steps to resolve the issue:

+#### Step 1: Check for Recovery Points

-1. Login to the AWS console go to `AWS Backup -> Vaults` and make sure there are no `Recovery points` associated with the environment you're trying to destroy.
-If there are any, manually delete these first otherwise the Terraform destroy WILL FAIL.
+1. Log in to the AWS console.
+1. Navigate to `AWS Backup -> Vaults`.
+1. Confirm there are no `Recovery points` associated with the sandbox environment you're trying to destroy.
+1. If any recovery points exist, manually delete them.
+    > [!WARNING]
+    > Terraform destroy will **fail** if recovery points are not deleted.

+#### Step 2: Export AWS Credentials

-1. Copy your AWS account environment variables from the AWS console into a terminal.
+Copy your AWS account environment variables (e.g. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, etc.) from the AWS console into a terminal session.

+> [!IMPORTANT]
+> Ensure the credentials match the environment you're troubleshooting.

+#### Step 3: Retrieve the State Lock ID

-1. Retrieve the state lock ID from the GitHub Actions console output related to the Terraform workspace which failed e.g.:
+1. Open the GitHub Actions console for the failed Terraform workflow.
+1. Locate the `Lock Info` details in the error message output.
+Example:

     ```text
     Error message: ConditionalCheckFailedException: The conditional request